 The California Institute of Technology’s Summer Undergraduate Research Fellowships (SURF) support ten weeks of research under the guidance of faculty mentors at Caltech and the Jet Propulsion Laboratory (JPL).
 The program is open to Caltech students and non-Caltech students, although funding for non-Caltech students is limited.

-SURF participants are considered Caltech student employees and receive $600 per week.
+SURF participants are considered Caltech student employees and receive $600 per week, for a total of $6,000.
 Participants may live in Caltech housing during their fellowship periods and are required to purchase a declining balance card to use at Caltech and JPL dining facilities.
 Fellows also participate in weekly seminars with Caltech faculty and JPL technical staff, professional development activities, and social and cultural activities.